jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 ### 2.2.3 AUTOCONFIG PCI Device Register Access

 PCI defines multiple address spaces that exist in parallel.
 PCI command encodings select a specific address space for the current cycle.
 PCI devices added by the AUTOCONFIG process may be accessed in memory or configuration spaces.
 Each device is accessed via the Zorro 3 assigned base address with the command type determined by sampling the R_W, UPA0, and UPA1 sigals.
-For example, you can access the Configuration Type 0 space of an AUTOCONFIG PCI device by driving the base address on the MC68040 address bus and setting UPA0 = 1 and UPA1 = 0.
+For example, you can access the Configuration Type 0 space of an AUTOCONFIG PCI device by driving the base address on the CPU address bus and setting UPA0 = 1 and UPA1 = 0.
 The Local PCI Bridge will interpret this as a Configuration Type 0 command and set the C/BE[3..0] bits accordingly.

 Both UPAx signals are pulled to ground in hardware.
 As a result, memory space access is the default bus command.
 This allows for the implementation of PCI devices that do not use drivers, such as memory cards.

-**NEED TO CONFIRM THE UPA BUS FLOATS OR IS SET TO 00 WHEN NOT EXPLICITY SET, OTHERWISE THIS MAY NOT WORK**
+**NEED TO CONFIRM THE UPA BUS FLOATS OR IS SET TO 00 WHEN NOT EXPLICITY SET, OTHERWISE THIS MAY NOT WORK!**

 Table 2.2.3a.
 PCI Commands for AUTOCONFIG Devices.
 R_W|UPA0|UPA1|PCI Command